teaenjoyer66/MiniAuth/README.md

 * **Access Control:** Restriction of application launches to an approved list from the server.
 * **Automated Shutdown:** Automatic termination of all launched applications upon session expiration.
 * **User Interface:** A straightforward and intuitive graphical interface.
+* **Event Logging & Reporting** All key events are logger to an SQLite database and can be exported to CSV via a command-line flag.

 ## Project Structure

 ```bash
 ├── data/
 │   └── allowed_apps.json